-- Plan to have the last of your coffee down by no later than 8:53
+- Plan to have the last of your coffee down by no less than 10 minutes before the ride time

 - Each group will roll out separately the A’s first, followed by the Killer B’s, and then the C’s.
 Groups will roll out in numbers of no more than ten each.

 - When arriving at the ride location, always check-in with the ride leaders